KyleAnthonyFerreira/Connect-5/README.md

 ### `Board.py`

-Board.py is a virtual representation of the game board for connect5.
+the file Board.py has the class Board which acts as a virtual representation of the game board for connect5.

+#### `Board`

 **Attributes**

 - dimension: int
-    dimension represents the width and height of the board where the number is the number of squares
+    - dimension represents the width and height of the board where the number is the number of squares
 - board: List
-    board is a list of lists.
+    - board is a list of lists.
 The length of the outer list is dimension and the lengths of the inner lists are dimension each.
 This inner lists contain empty strings that are changed as new pieces are placed.
-- last_move: Tuple(int, int)
+- last_move: (int, int)
-    this tuple stores the x, y of where the last player places their piece **Functions**
+    - this tuple stores the x, y of where the last player places their piece

+**Functions**

 - is_valid(x: int, y: int) -> bool
-    is_valid takes in an x position and y position and checks if it goes beyond the board (index out of bound).
+    - is_valid takes in an (x,y) coordinate and checks if it goes beyond the board (index out of bound).
 If it is within the boundary it returns true, else returns false
-- get_piece(x: int, y:int) -> str:
+- get_piece(x: int, y:int) -> str
-    get_piece takes in an x position and y position and returns a string representation of that spot on the board; the empty string means that spot is empty
+    - get_piece takes in an (x,y) coordinate and returns a string representation of that spot on the board; the empty string means that spot is empty
-- set_piece(player: Player,x: int, y:int) -> None:
+- set_piece(player: Player,x: int, y:int) -> None
-    set_piece takes in a player object, x position, and y position.
+    - set_piece takes in a player object, and an (x,y) coordinate.
 If that spot is empty then the player.name attribute is placed in that position in board.
+- remove_piece(x: int, y:int) -> None
+    - remove_piece overwrites the (x, y) coordinate with an empty string on the board
+- is_empty(x: int, y: int) -> bool
+    - is_empty returns true when the corresponding (x, y) coordinate has an empty string.
+It also returns true if the coordinate is not valid.
+It will return false only when the coordinate is valid and not an empty string
+- all_round() -> (int, int)
+    - all_round returns a random (x, y) coordinate around the last piece placed.
+If no coordinates are empty then (-1, -1) is returned
+- has_connect5(player1: Player, player2: Player) -> str
+    - has_connect5 returns the string representation of the player who has 5 pieces in a row in any direction. has_connect5 returns an empty string if no player has accieved this yet
+- _connect_n(player: Player) -> int
+    - _connect_n returns the greatest amount of pieces in a row that that player has placed down
+- sum_in_line(player: Player, row: int, col: int, d1: int, d2: int, is_player1: bool) -> (int, int, int)
+    - sum_in_line is a complex function that determines the coordinate after a line of pieces and length of a line given a player, a starting position for the x direction, a starting position for the y direction, a step value for the x direction, a step value for the y direction, and lastly a boolean that is used to determine if the function should track the player's pieces or the opponent's pieces

+### `Connect5.py`

+This file contains no functions but rather runs the main game loop and instantiates several objects that are needed to run the game.

+**Important Globals**

+- WIDTH = int(pygame.display.Info().current_w)
+    - Width of the screen; int(pygame.display.Info().current_w) sets the screen to the maximum width of the users monitor
+- HEIGHT = int(pygame.display.Info().current_h)
+    - Height of the screen; int(pygame.display.Info().current_w) sets the screen to the maximum height of the users monitor
+- DIMENSION = 19
+    - Determines how many places pieces can be placed on the game board.
+19 x 19 is the standard for most connect 5 games
+- GAME_STATE = 0
+    - This variable is used in the main function to determine the program should show the user the menu, settings, or the game.
+0 is the menu.
+- GAME_MODE = 0
+    - This variable is used to determine what game mode the user wishes to play.
+0 is player vs player.
+1 is player vs easy AI.
+2 is player vs medium AI.
+3 is player vs hard AI.
+- PLAYER1_COLOUR = (0, 0, 0)
+    - default colour (black) for player 1; the integers represent RGB
+- PLAYER2_COLOUR = (255, 255, 255)
+    - default colour (white) for player 2; the integers represent RGB
+- BOARD_COLOUR = (121, 122, 125)
+    - colour of the board; the integers represent RGB
+- BOARD_LINES_COLOUR = (255, 255, 255)
+    - colour of the board lines; the integers represent RGB

+**Functions**
+- set_up_game() -> Game
+    - set_up_game() initialized objects needed for a new game and then returns a new Game object.
+It initializes 2 Players, 1 Board, and 1 Game
+- draw_menu() -> dict
+    - draw_menu() shows the visualization of the menu to the screen and also returns a dictionary of clickable regions
+- start_menu() -> None
+    - start_menu() uses the regions from draw_game() to listen for user input via mouse click on what to do next
+- draw_settings() -> dict
+    - draw_settings() shows the visualization of the settings to the screen and also returns a dictionary of clickable regions
+- start_settings() -> None
+    - start_settings() uses the regions from draw_settings() to listen for user input via mouse click on what to do next
+- draw_game(game_board: Board) -> dict
+    - draw_game() draws the game board (given a Board object) to the menu and returns a dictionary of clickable regions
+- update(row: int, col: int, player: Player) -> None
+    - update() draws a single piece to the board given an (x, y) coordinate and a Player object
+- is_clicked(click_able: dict, mouse_position: (int, int), new_game: Game) -> None
+    - is_clicked() uses dictionaries from the draw functions to determine what to do upon the user clicking buttons
+- start_game() -> None
+    - start_game() starts a new game by calling set_up_game and has a loop that runs through the logic of the game using the Game object.

+**if __name__ == "__main__"**
+- Main creates the screen and sets it to full screen.
+Main also has the main loop that holds the menu, game, and settings together

+### `Game.py`

+The file Game.py only has the Game class.
+This class is used for starting a new game and handling the interactions between the players and the board.

+#### `Game`

+**Attributes**

+- player1: Player
+    - This is player 1 (can be Human)
+- player2: Player
+    - This is player 2 (can be Human or AI)
+- next: Player
+    - This object indicates which Player goes next
+- board: Board
+    - A board instance that the class can manipulate

+**Functions**

+- whose_turn() -> Player
+    - returns the player object who's turn it currently is
+- who_goes_next() -> Player
+    - returns the player object who's turn is next
+- is_winner() -> bool
+    - returns true if a player has won the game, else false
+- is_game_over() -> bool
+    - returns true if a player has won or the game is tied and no one can make moves anymore, else returns false
+- make_move(x: int, yL int) -> bool
+    - given an x and y position a move is attempted.
+It returns true if the move was successful, else returns false

+### `Player.py`

+This file has 5 classes.

+- Player
+- Human
+- EasyAI
+- MediumAI
+- HardAI

+The 4 last classes extend Player.
+Player is considered to be abstract and is not to be  instantiated.

+#### `Player`

+**Attributes**

+- name: str
+    - string representation of the player; a name
+- board: Board
+    - board instance that the player can interact with
+- colour: (int, int, int) # default is (0, 0, 0)
+    - RGB value for the player's pieces

+**Functions**

+- make_a_move(x: int, y:int) -> None
+    - make_a_move places a piece on the board givin an (x, y) coordinate that is both empty and valid
+- get_move() -> None
+    - get_move() is unimplemented in the Player class.
+This function passes.
+- set_colour(colour: (int, int, int)) -> None
+    - set_colour changes the player's colour to the new colour

+The Human class is a represenation of an actual person playing the game

+#### `Human`

+**Attributes**

+- # Same as Player except colour defaults to (65, 255, 65)

+**Functions**

+- # Same as Player

+The easyAI is an easy AI who only seeks to play around where the other player plays

+#### `EasyAI`

+**Attributes**

+- # Same as Player except colour defaults to (65, 65, 255)

+**Functions**

+- get_move()
+    - get_move() is implemented in EasyAI.
+It preforms little board analysis and can only randomly place moves and play around the other player.

+The mediumAI is a medium AI that seeks to block the other players whenever and sometimes tries to win

+#### `MediumAI`

+**Attributes**

+- # Same as Player except colour defaults to (255, 65, 65)

+**Functions**

+- get_move()
+    - get_move() is implemented in MediumAI.
+It preforms complex board analysis and attempts to block the other player from winning.
+It also tries to win.

+The hardAI is a hard AI that seeks to block the other player when they are close to winning but otherwise attempts to win

+#### `HardAI`

+**Attributes**

+- # Same as Player except colour defaults to (65, 65, 255)

+**Functions**

+- get_move()
+    - get_move() is implemented in HardAI.
+It preforms complex board analysis and attempts to block the other player from winning.
+It also tries to win.